abduABS/Vision-ZeroWaste-Project/Mask R-CNN/README.md

    {from google.colab import drive

    drive.mount('/content/drive')}
-4. Install the following pyhton libraries:
+3. Install the following python libraries:
    - open-cv
    - PyTorch
    - TorchVision
    - fvcore library from Facebook using github (!pip install git+https://github.com/facebookresearch/fvcore.git)
-5. Setup Detectron2
+4. Setup Detectron2
    - Clone it from github (!git clone https://github.com/facebookresearch/detectron2 detectron2_repo)
    - Install it's libary (detectron2_repo) in editable mode
-6. Then proceed to run the code
+5. Then proceed to run the code

 ## How to Use the Model
 1. Ensure all the necessary libraries are installed (as mentioned above)